tusharkumarshahi/taskmaster-api/docs/RBAC_Design_Document.md

 **Primary Capabilities:**
 - All Developer permissions
 - Modify any catalog entry owned by their team (not just their own entries)
-- Trigger Staging environment deployments for team's APIs
-- View security scan results (SonarQube, Veracode) across all teams
-- Link ServiceNow incidents to specific deployments
 - Approve and manage team-level API documentation

 **Boundaries:**
-- Cannot deploy to Production environments
 - Cannot modify scaffolder templates or platform configuration
 - Cannot modify catalog entries owned by other teams
-- No access to Anypoint Platform configuration
+- Cannot delete catalog entries
 - No access to audit logs or platform administration

 **Key Distinction:**
-Tech Leads have cross-team visibility for security scans and broader team resource management, but still cannot touch production or platform configuration.
+Tech Leads have broader team resource management within the catalog, but cannot modify templates or platform configuration.

 ---